 invoice.

-The SE specialist submits a fully complete, accurate, signed, and dated VR1643 that has been completed on a computer and includes handwritten signatures.The VR1643 must verify and document that the customer:
+The SE specialist submits a fully complete, accurate, signed, and dated VR1643 that has been completed on a computer.
+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

+The VR1643 must verify and document that the customer:

 has maintained employment by working for five days/shifts in the job that is described in the SESP-2;